Inuyasha: A Feudal Tale (PlayStation)

 A Feudal Fairy Tale is perhaps worth renting, at least, even if you’re never heard of the series; there’s enough Inuyasha stuff here to introduce you to the series and possibly make you a fan.
 If you already are, you’ll likely find this game to be a treasure.
 It’s the only way to see Naraku destroyed, once and for all.
 Yay, closure!

-If you enjoyed this Inuyasha: A Feudal Tale review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Inuyasha: A Feudal Tale review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!